APIs-guru/awesome-openapi3/README.md

 Pull requests should be against the `tools.yaml` file in the `docs/_data` directory.

-The raw data also contains OpenAPI 2.0-related projects.
+The raw data also contains OpenAPI 2.0 and Swagger 1.x-related projects.

 ## API Access